Round Dollar Price Tops $2.05 (RD)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Round Dollar was first traded on July 19th, 2021.
+Round Dollar’s launch date was July 19th, 2021.
 Round Dollar’s total supply is 15,994 tokens.
 Round Dollar’s official Twitter account is @onecashwallet and its Facebook page is accessible here.
 The official website for Round Dollar is onecash.asia.

 Round Dollar Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Round Dollar directly using U.S. dollars.
-Investors seeking to acquire Round Dollar should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Round Dollar using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Round Dollar directly using U.S. dollars.
+Investors seeking to trade Round Dollar should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Round Dollar using one of the aforementioned exchanges.

 Receive News & Updates for Round Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Round Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.